 The next level down are mid-cap REITs trading within the FTSE 250 space.
 Below I give a partial list of REITs trading on the London Stock Exchange.

-List UK Real Estate Investment Trusts (REITS)
+List of the biggest UK Real Estate Investment Trusts (REITS)

 - Assura (AGR)